GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Real-y_Good_Reviews/Episode_Nine_Checkpoint.md

 * Does not discuss the TV show Pluribus
 * Does not discuss Bill Moyers or Joseph Campbell writing that I posted
 * [negging / harassing.
 Just like Trump does](https://www.wmagazine.com/story/donald-trump-comments-about-angelina-jolie) on Truth Social USA December 2025.
+* Drug dealer?
+Thinks you should get high on drugs to watch science fiction outer-space stories?

 &nbsp;